seblee97/teacher_student_dynamics/README.md

 - Standard teacher-student framework with IID Gaussian inputs.
 - Multi teacher-student framework with IID Gaussian inputs.
     - Teachers rotated in feature and/or readout space.
+    - Identical teachers.
+    - Teachers with fraction of nodes shared and fraction rotated.
 - Interleaved replay of previous teacher during training of second (networks only).
 - Output noise to teachers.
 ### TODOs